Management keeps close watch on liquid asset availability and performance.

 Business firms question the status of their own liquidity, continuously.
 Financial officers and accountants ask again and again:

 Current activity in the so-called Income Statement accounts—Revenue and Expense Accounts—do not always provide direct or helpful answers to such questions.
 This is because accrual accounting principles allow actual cash flow to occur at times different from the Revenue and Expense Transactions that ultimately cause the cash flow.
-When near term liquidity is a primary concern, however, Balance Sheet accounts for Current Assets and Current Liabilities provide better answers.
-Liquid assets, after all, reside on the Balance Sheet, not the Income Statement.
+When near-term liquidity is a primary concern, however, Balance Sheet accounts for Current Assets and Current Liabilities provide better answers.

-Accountants and financial analysts measure current liquidity by defining near term as the same forward-looking time span that qualifies certain assets as Current Assets and certain liabilities as Current Liabilities.
-Thus, they usually define near term (or short term) as"within the next 12 months, or less."
-Sometimes, however, accountants interpret this definition to mean simply "the remainder of the current accounting period."
+Accountants and financial analysts measure current liquidity by defining Near Term as the same forward-looking time span that qualifies certain assets as Current Assets and certain liabilities as Current Liabilities.
+Thus, they usually define Near Term (or Short-Term) as "within the next 12 months, or less."
+Sometimes, however, accountants interpret "near term" to mean simply "the remainder of the current accounting period."

 Balance Sheet Liquidity Metric 1